AliMO77/UDP_project_joana/README.md

     python3 FileServer.py

-This will start the file server, ready to accept connections from clients.Running the Client(s)
+This will start the file server, ready to accept connections from clients.

+Running the Client(s):

 2. To start a client session, use the following command: